-Where Is Miguel's Family Now?
-'This Is Us' Revealed New Heartbreaking Details
+'This Is Us' Revealed Heartbreaking New Details About Miguel's Family

 On This Is Us, Miguel is often reminiscent of that quiet uncle you forget about sometimes.
 He doesn't say much when it comes to the Pearsons' present-day issues, but as we've seen in flashbacks, he tried with mixed success to be a father figure to the Big Three right after Jack died.
 We still don't know why he eventually grew apart from the Pearsons or how quickly his romantic relationship with Rebecca formed, but the episode "Six Thanksgivings" answered one of our biggest questions about Jack's best friend.
 Where is Miguel's family now?
 His relationship with his grown kids is still a little rocky.